ajayparihar/chords/README.md

 # chords

-This is an android aplication which helps musician to make chord progressions easily and quickly.
+This is an android application which helps the musician to make chord progressions easily and quickly.

 Download here :- https://ajayparihar.github.io/chords.web